 Snacks can provide a way to quench hunger or keep you going until you have your next meal.
 Snacks may also be a way to take in extra nutrients and ensure that the body is ready for activities.
 For instance, the right snack could create an opportunity to reduce stress, get energized, recover from boredom or possibly fight depression.
-For some people, snacking at the right time enables them to maintain an appropriate body weight.
+Some people snacking at the right time enables them to maintain appropriate body weight.
 Just as there are good and healthy snacks, there are also bad and unhealthy snacks.
-There are certain snacks that could adversely affect the body, including exacerbating joint pain and inflammation.
-Thus, when snacking, it is essential to ensure you are not doing more harm than good.
-Especially for joint health, the right kind of snack could keep you pain free and agile.
+Certain snacks could adversely affect the body, including exacerbating joint pain and inflammation.
+Thus, you must ensure you are not doing more harm than good when snacking.
+Especially for joint health, the right snack could keep you pain-free and agile.

-So, could that snack you are biting into be the cause of pain in your joints?
-Have you noticed inflammation flaring up at a time that coincides with when you are consuming a particular kind of snack?
+So, could that snack you are biting into being the cause of pain in your joints?
+Have you noticed inflammation flaring up at a time that coincides with consuming a particular kind of snack?
 Indeed, there can be a link between the foods we eat, including snacks, to various ailments within the body, such as joint pain and inflammation.
-It is essential that you do your best to avoid these snacks when trying to prevent or tackle joint pain and inflammation.
-There are a multitude of snacks available in grocery stores that use targeted marketing to exploit soft spots that consumers have, including taste, organic affiliations and healthy living.
+A multitude of snacks is available in grocery stores that use targeted marketing to exploit consumers’ soft spots, including taste, organic affiliations, and healthy living.
+You must do your best to avoid these snacks when trying to prevent or tackle joint pain and inflammation.

 Snacks that contain processed or refined sugars can be incredibly bad for the body.
-These types of snacks include various kinds of candies, cookies, pastries and biscuits.
-Sugar-filled, chocolate-covered doughnuts, for instance, can be quite attractive to look at and may also send tempting messages to the brain.
-However, sugar can be a bad idea for the body, especially refined sugars.
+These types of snacks include various kinds of candies, cookies, pastries, and biscuits.
+Sugar-filled, chocolate-covered doughnuts, for instance, can be attractive and may also send tempting messages to the brain.
+However, sugar can be bad for the body, especially refined sugars.
 Similarly, sodas can contain a high amount of these refined sugars.
-For joint pain, these sugars in the body can make the situation worse.
+For joint pain, these sugars in the body can worsen the situation.

-It is usually recommended that you consume a certain amount of protein daily, and chicken certainly provides you with a good amount.
-However, chicken nuggets can also come with unwanted ingredients such as saturated fats and high amounts of sodium.
+You should consume a certain amount of protein daily, and chicken provides you with a good amount.
+However, chicken nuggets can also contain unwanted ingredients such as saturated fats and high amounts of sodium.

-Four or five pieces of chicken nuggets could easily get you consuming 200 to 250 calories and 2 g to 3.5 g of saturated fat, 400 mg to 700 mg of sodium, depending on the brand of chicken nuggets being consumed.
-Improved dietary strategies include the reduction of saturated and trans-fats.
+Four or five pieces of chicken nuggets could easily get you consuming 200 to 250 calories and 2 g to 3.5 g of saturated fat, 400 mg to 700 mg of sodium, depending on the chicken nuggets being consumed.
+Improved dietary strategies include the reduction of saturated and trans fats.
 This could also help tackle inflammation that occurs as a result of unhealthy dietary patterns .
 High amounts of saturated fats can be detrimental to good joint health.

 Yes, fruit is usually a healthy snack option.
 However, do beware of fruit that is bought in cans.
-The canned fruit option can be convenient, but the problem with some types of canned fruit is the large amount of sugars added.
+The canned fruit option can be convenient, but the problem with some types of canned fruit is a large amount of sugar added.

-When consuming canned fruit, you could also be taking in additional refined sugars.
-In essence, you end up eating the not-so-healthy version of fruit.
-In addition, when food product manufacturers know that sweeteners like processed sugars will be used to sweeten or add flavour to the canned product, these food producers may be less likely to use high quality fruit in their canned products.
+You could also be taking in additional refined sugars when consuming canned fruit.
+In essence, you end up eating the not-so-healthy version of the fruit.
+In addition, when food product manufacturers know that sweeteners like processed sugars will be used to sweeten or add flavor to the canned product, these food producers may be less likely to use high-quality fruit in their canned products.
 Fresh fruit is always the better choice.

 We usually see these bags of chips sitting and waiting in grocery stores, packaged attractively and waiting to be eagerly picked up by consumers wanting to satisfy their cravings for tasty, salty snacks.

-This popular snack combines high amounts of calories, high saturated fats and high sodium content in just a few ounces of chips.
-Another major problem with choosing chips as snacks is the fact that these types of snacks are not filling, so there is a high likelihood of consuming much higher quantities at any given time. .
+This popular snack combines high calories, high saturated fats, and high sodium content in just a few ounces of chips.
+Another major problem with choosing chips as snacks is that these snacks are not filling, so there is a high likelihood of consuming much higher quantities at any given time. .

-Many people have an intolerance to gluten.
-Gluten is found in wheat and in some cases, the consumption of snacks that contain gluten could cause allergic reactions to develop.
-Such reactions could include inflamed joints and pain in various parts of the body.
+Many people have a gluten intolerance.
+Gluten is found in wheat, and in some cases, consuming snacks containing gluten could cause allergic reactions.
+Such reactions could include inflamed joints and pain in various body parts.

-If joint pain and inflammation occurs after consuming snacks made from wheat, you may have a gluten allergy.
-If you do develop an allergy or intolerance to gluten, most snacks containing wheat will trigger your symptoms.
+If joint pain and inflammation occur after consuming snacks made from wheat, you may have a gluten allergy.
+Most wheat snacks will trigger your symptoms if you develop an allergy or intolerance to gluten.

 The appeal of frozen snacks is the convenience that these food products may provide.
-If you are tired from work and simply don’t feel like cooking, frozen snacks may seem like a perfect option.
+Frozen snacks may seem like a perfect option if you are tired from work and don’t feel like cooking.
 However, this may not be an option that is beneficial to your joints.
-It can be difficult to find healthy foods that are good for joint pain that are sold as a frozen snack.
+Finding healthy frozen snacks that are good for joint pain can be difficult.

 Indeed, this may seem like the ultimate healthy snack.
 However, do beware of the high content of saturated fats that these snack products could contain.
 In addition, some cheese and cracker products also contain a large amount of sugar.

 The wrong kind of snack can increase your likelihood of joint pain and inflammation.
-Consequently, inflammation that occurs in the body can lead to various ailments, health hazards and diseases including arthritis, skin problems, allergies, cancer, heart problems, irritable bowel syndrome (IBS), obesity, weight gain, the occurrence of tumors, asthma, cancer and other diseases.
+Consequently, inflammation that occurs in the body can lead to various ailments, health hazards, and diseases, including arthritis, skin problems, allergies, cancer, heart problems, irritable bowel syndrome (IBS), obesity, weight gain, the occurrence of tumors, asthma, cancer, and other diseases.
 These ailments affect millions of people worldwide .
-Eating the wrong types of fats can add unnecessary weight on the joints and put stress on the tendons and muscles .
-Foods in their natural, raw and organic state are usually the best option.
+Eating the wrong fats can add unnecessary weight to the joints and stress the tendons and muscles .
+Foods in their natural, raw, and organic state are usually the best option.